fradelg/atom-markmon-plugin/README.md

 There are three config settings:

   * `markmon.cmd` which is the markmon executable
-  * `markmon.port` which is the loca port on which server listens
+  * `markmon.port` which is the local port on which server listens
   * `markmon.stylesheet`, a CSS stylesheet for the server HTML output
   * `markmon.command`, the Markdown converter to execute (pandoc is by default)